replicatedhq/kurl.sh/src/markdown-pages/add-ons/kubernetes.md

 In addition to supporting Kubernetes using `kubeadm`, kURL can install [RKE2](/docs/add-ons/rke2) and [K3s](/docs/add-ons/k3s).
 Support for both of these distributions is in beta.
 For more information about limitations and instructions, see the respective add-on pages.

+## Advanced Install Options

 flags-table

-### KubeReserved CPU, memory and disk allocation for Kubernetes
+### Kube Reserved CPU, memory and disk allocation for Kubernetes

-When `kubeReserved` flag is set to true, CPU, memory and disk resources are calculated in the following way:
+When the `kubeReserved` flag is set to true, CPU, memory, and disk resources are reserved for Kubernetes system daemons.

+Allocatable resources are calculated in the following way:
 `ALLOCATABLE = CAPACITY - RESERVED - EVICTION-THRESHOLD`

 For memory resources, kURL reserves the following: